avinashzen123/TOGAF/QuickNotes.md

 8. Greater shareholder value; in particular, Enterprise Architecture increasingly represents the core intellectual property of the enterprise — studies have demonstrated a correlation between increased shareholder value and well-governed enterprises

-Part of Architecture Governance?
+**Part of Architecture Governance?** :
     Implementing a system of controls over the creation and monitoring of all architectural components and activities Implementing a system to ensure compliance with internal and external standards and regulatory obligations Establishing processes that support effective management of the above processes within agreed parameters Developing practices that ensure accountability to a clearly identified stakeholder community

+**Governance Log** :The Governance Log provides a repository area to hold shared information relating to the ongoing governance of projects.
+Content :
+- Decision Log
+- Compliance Assessments : at key checkpoint milestones in the progress of a project, a formal architecture review will be carried out
+- Capability Assessments : depending on their objectives, some projects will carry out assessments of business, IT, or Architecture Capability
+- Calendar : the Calendar should show a schedule of in-flight projects and formal review sessions to be held against these projects
+- Project Portfolio : Project Portfolio should hold summary information about all in-flight projects that fall under Architecture Governance
+- Performance Measurement : based on a charter for the architecture function, a number of performance criteria will typically be defined

 Reason for wanting to tailor ADM for the specific need of the enterprise

-An enterprise may wish to use or tailor the ADM in conjunction with the marketing strategy The ADM is one of many corporate processes that make up the corporate governance model for an enterprise The ADM is being mandated for use by a prime or lead contractor in an outsourcing situation, and needs to be tailored to achieve a suitable compromise between the contractor’s existing practices and the contracting enterprise’s requirements
+- An enterprise may wish to use or tailor the ADM in conjunction with the marketing strategy
+- The ADM is one of many corporate processes that make up the corporate governance model for an enterprise
+- The ADM is being mandated for use by a prime or lead contractor in an outsourcing situation, and needs to be tailored to achieve a suitable compromise between the contractor’s existing  practices and the contracting enterprise’s requirements
-The enterprise is a small-to-medium enterprise, and wishes to use a “cut-down” version of the ADM
+- The enterprise is a small-to-medium enterprise, and wishes to use a “cut-down” version of the ADM

 What does the Conceptual Structure of Architecture Governance Framework contain?